ibrahim-sharar11/assignment3-global-illumination/REPORT.md

 ## Introduction

 This report describes the implementation of techniques for faking global illumination effects in real-time using GPU shaders.
-The assignment consists of two main parts: (1) Reflection and Refraction with Schlick approximation, and (2) Diffuse Reflection using two different approaches.
+The assignment consists of two main parts: (1) Reflection and Refraction with Schlick approximation (50%), and (2) Diffuse Reflection using two different approaches (50%).

 ## Part 1: Reflection and Refraction (50%)